masonesslinger/hugo-PaperModXM/README.md

 # PaperModXM

-PaperModXM is a fork of [PaperModX](https://github.com/reorx/hugo-PaperModX), which is a fork of [PaperMod](https://github.com/adityatelange/hugo-PaperMod), that aims to add some more features and a bit more color to the original theme.
+PaperModXM is a fork of [PaperModX](https://github.com/reorx/hugo-PaperModX) that aims to add a bit more color and features such as callouts.

 ## Callouts